savingsniche

 Action Steps

-• Use Atoship for best carrier rates
+• Use Atoship to find the best carrier rates for your shipments.

-• Test your packaging before selling
+• Test your packaging thoroughly before shipping to customers.

-• Start with regional customers
+• Start with regional customers to refine your process before expanding.

 Share this article: